 Are you new to the wonderful world of guinea pig parenthood and wondering how to form a bond with your fuzzy additions?
 Have you had your cavies for a while but seem to be having difficulty getting them to trust you?

-Without a doubt, it’s essential to create a strong bond with your guineas.
-Although it may take some time and effort on your part, you’re sure to be rewarded with an amazing bond with your loving cavies.
+Without a doubt, it’s essential to bond with your guineas, although it can take time and effort on your part.

 In doing so, you’ll not only build your relationship with them and strengthen the trust between you, but you’ll also be able to get closer to your cavies and notice health problems before they get out of control.
-By reading our advice, understanding the answers to commonly asked questions, and following our tips, you’ll get a clearer grasp of what it takes to develop a bond with your guineas and better recognise how to do so.
+By following our tips, you’ll get a clearer grasp of what it takes to develop a bond with your guinea pigs and better recognise how to do so.

 Do Guinea Pigs Bond With Their Owners?